An Optimal Design Framework for Lasso Sign Recovery: Exact Local Optimality Criteria

-Optimizing any of the $\Phi$-type criteria is analytically and algorithmically challenging.
+Optimizing any of these sign recovery criteria is both analytically and algorithmically challenging.
 Indeed, simply evaluating such criteria for a given $\X$ can be cumbersome.
-We next discuss properties of these criteria and, motivated by approximate design theory \citep{pukelsheim2006optimal}, we propose a more tractable framework centered on finding optimal $\C$ matrices, which we refer to as lasso information matrices.
-Section~\ref{sec:EvalConstruct} will leverage the optimal forms of $\C$ to efficiently identify optimal, or at least nearly-optimal, exact designs.
+We next discuss properties of these criteria and, motivated by approximate design theory \citep{pukelsheim2006optimal}, we propose a more tractable framework centered on finding optimal $\C$ matrices.